nuwarobotics/NuwaRoflowDataCollectionExample/README.md

 #### About

-- 該專案提供了完整數據收集功能，包括前端網頁、微服務、網頁伺服器、資料庫等項目，並透過docker-compose管理container.
+- The project constitutes a data collection service, encompassing front-end web pages, microservices, web servers, databases, and the like.
+Container management is facilitated through docker-compose.

-- Hook API說明文件.
+- Documentation elucidating the Hook API.

 <br>